erroronline1/caro/readme.md

 * Editors (e.g. documents, CSV-filters) provide a search input that displays recommendations based on the input so far.
 To get the desired result one of the recommendations has to be selected fulltext.
 Available options are sorted alphabetically.
 * File search allows wildcards as `*` for any amount of any characters or `?` as any character on the given position, as you know from any file search in other places.
 * All others allow wildcards as well as +mandatory, -excluded and "search in this specific order".
 Results are sorted by amount of matched terms.
 Please note, that results may contain any amount of optional matches.
-Looking for "Velcro blue 20mm" lists all products that contain either "velcro", "blue" or "20mm" as single or combined match.
+Looking for "Velcro blue 20mm" lists all products that contain either *velcro*, *blue* or *20mm* as single or combined match.
 The same search with quotes does not match "blue 20mm velcro" though.
 The search can further be refined by database column names followed by : prior to the search term. -, ?, * and "" can be used for the term as well. results without the column name will be filtered out.
 Possible column names are:
     * for product search e.g.: vendor_name, article_name, article_no, article_alias
     * for risk search e.g.: cause, effect, measure, risk_benefit, measure_remainder